Reviewable/Reviewable/docs/files.md

   `␣`   | This line only has whitespace changes.
  <code><i class="fa fa-check-square-o"></i></code> | There are one or more resolved discussions on this line.
 Click to reveal.

+{:.tip}
-?> Reviewable only supports text file diffs at this time.
+Reviewable only supports text file diffs at this time.
 For images and other file types you'll need to go view the diff on GitHub — a convenient link will usually be provided.
 You will still be able to post comments against such files but they won't be attached to a specific line.

 If a file requires your review, you'll see a tab at the bottom of the diff to [mark the file as reviewed](#mark-reviewed) and automatically advanced to the next file to review.